Town of Hague opposes herbicide use in Lake George - NewsBreak

 “There were a lot of things concerning to me, when I did some reading into (ProcellaCOR EC),” Kuenzel said.
 “They say that if livestock drink it, they can pass it on to the wrong pants.
 If livestock are not supposed to drink water treated with this, why should humans drink it?”DEC awards over $800K to Capital Region land trusts

 The Lake George Association, a group that operates in stewardship and conservation on Lake George, has voiced its own concerns.
-Staff there said that good news from herbicide test sites like Minerva Lake isn’t enough to put concerns to bed.
+In a statement to NEWS10 for a previous story, staff there said that good news from herbicide test sites like Minerva Lake isn’t enough to put concerns to bed.

-“The Lake George Association and Lake George Waterkeeper are extremely disappointed that New York State would forsake its responsibilities for protecting Lake George and approve the use of a toxic chemical herbicide in the Lake,” the LGA wrote in a statement on Tuesday.
-“As detailed in our formal comments to the Adirondack Park Agency, which narrowly approved the chemical’s use, there simply is not enough scientific evidence about the potential adverse impacts to water quality, human health, and the aquatic plant and animal life of Lake George to proceed at this time.
-It is even more disturbing that this vote ignored the fact that 300 of the 325 public comment letters received by the Adirondack Park Agency (92%) are opposed to the proposal, and that the elected representatives of the Town of Hague voted unanimously to oppose the project, which will take place within the town’s borders.
-Following this decision, we are now actively considering our next steps to stop this toxic chemical from being used in Lake George.”Lake George HS students complete Ukraine drive
+“The LGA has serious concerns about the use of ProcellaCOR, or any herbicide or chemical agent, as a test against milfoil until much more extensive scientific research is done to determine the immediate and long-term residual impact on the lake’s chemistry and integrated food web,” said LGA Chairman Jeff Killeen and Vice Chairman Peter Menzies.
+“We have begun working with the Lake George Park Commission to address our concerns and focus on priority research recommendations to ensure that informed decisions are made to realize the strongest possible protection of Lake George.”Lake George HS students complete Ukraine drive

 Ramant wasn’t ready to talk about what other steps Hague might be able to take against the use of the herbicide, but Thursday isn’t quite the end.
 The eventual use of ProcellaCOR EC will be in the hands of the Lake George Park Commission.
 The commission has treated it as “a tool in the toolbox,” rather than the sole answer to eradicating Eurasian Watermilfoil, and will hold a vote of its own next Tuesday, April 26, on whether (and how liberally) it will actually be used.